 – Ask the graduate for a list of school friends, teachers or professors he or she would like to invite.

 [ ] Find a photo of the graduate for your custom party invitations.
 Try to get them in the mail with about three weeks to spare.

-[ ] Reserve party tents, catering company, dunking booth, etc.
+[ ] Reserve party tents, catering company, any big activity/entertainment pieces, etc.